GoshgarIsmayilov/Proofle/README.md

 4. Jens Groth.
 On the size of pairing-based non-interactive arguments.
 In Advances in Cryptology: 35th Annual International Conference on the Theory and Applications of Cryptographic Techniques, pages 305–326.
 Springer, 2016.
 5. Eli Ben-Sasson, Alessandro Chiesa, Eran Tromer, and Madars Virza.
 Succinct {Non-Interactive} zero knowledge for a von neumann architecture.
 In 23rd USENIX Security Symposium (USENIX Security 14), pages 781–796, 2014.
 6. Bryan Parno, Jon Howell, Craig Gentry, and Mariana Raykova.
 Pinocchio: Nearly practical verifiable computation.
 Communications of the ACM, 59(2):103–112, 2016.

+# Disclaimer

+This software is made available for educational purposes only.